Evaluation Principles for Life Sciences AI

 For variant interpretation, the analogue is functional validation.
 AlphaMissense (Cheng et al., 2023) is positioned as a research tool partly because the large-scale functional evidence to back its classifications at clinical-decision quality does not yet exist for most variants; using it in care without that evidence would be premature.

-The DOME (Data, Optimization, Model, Evaluation) recommendations (Walsh et al., 2021) are the community baseline for supervised-ML reporting in biology.
-A DOME-compliant report tells the reader, at minimum:
+The DOME (Data, Optimization, Model, Evaluation) recommendations (Walsh et al., 2021) provide a useful checklist for supervised-ML reporting in biology.
+A report using DOME addresses:

 • Data: where the data came from, how it was preprocessed, how it was split, what was held out